RAJerez/Coin-Predictor/README.md

 > [!NOTE]
 > I have opted to configure the cron job using the Python library "schedule," which I found more intuitive than the Linux crontab.
 However, my conclusion is that using Airflow would have been more efficient.

+## ​Analytical queries and script execution

+All required queries for the task outlined in point 3 are stored in separate `.sql` files located in the `api/sql/queries/` directory.
+These files contain SQL queries needed for various database operations.

+Additionally, there's a convenient script named `run_query.py` provided in the project root directory.
+This script automates the execution of the queries using SQLAlchemy.
+It streamlines the process, allowing for easy execution and testing of the queries against the configured database.